How to Raise Your Credit Score in 30 Days – 20 Smart IdeasMay 25, 2019

 Identification and employment information

-Routinely note are your name, birth date, social security number, employer, and spouse’s name.
+Credit Rating Agencies routinely note your name, birth date, social security number, employer, and spouse’s name.
 The CRA also may provide information about your employment history, home ownership, income, and previous address.
 That is, if a creditor requests this type of information.

 Different creditors list your accounts.
 They show how much credit has been extended and whether you’ve paid on time.
 Related events, such as referral of an overdue account to a collection agency, may also be noted.